All Episodes

 I'm really interested.

-Um where I used to do a segment called Take Tim to Work uh at WTTG Fox Five in DC.
+So it's going to be a travel show where I used to do a segment called Take Tim to Work at WTT G Fox 5 in DC.

-So, or or like restaurateurs and stuff.
+So, or like restaurateurs and stuff.

-I want to do real people things, like sort of like dirty jobs, to be honest with you, but without focusing on the the job and being a little bit more generic about it.
+I want to do real people things, like sort of like dirty jobs, to be honest with you, but without focusing on the job and being a little bit more generic about it.

-So, like the first place I'm I'm gonna go, like I'm gonna work at a gas station and then uh gonna be uh flying around there's a place called I think it's called Stream Streamline.
+So like the first place I'm going to go, like I'm going to work at a gas station and then going to be flying around.

 I always forget the name of the spot.